IHE/ITI.MHD/input/pagecontent/ITI-67.md

 This parameter, of type token, specifies the general classification of the DocumentReference Resource, or in Document Sharing nomenclature, the classCode of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.

 **creation**:
-This IHE defined parameter defined as [DocumentReference-Creation](SearchParameter-DocumentReference-Creation.html), of type dateTime, specifies a search against the DocumentReference.content.attachment.creation.
+This parameter, of type dateTime, specifies a search against the DocumentReference.content.attachment.creation.
 See FHIR [FHIR search.html#date]({{site.data.fhir.path}}search.html#date) for use of the date search type.

 **date**:
 This parameter, of type date, specifies the time when the DocumentReference was created.
 See FHIR [FHIR search.html#date]({{site.data.fhir.path}}search.html#date) for use of the date search type.